-Calamansi is a tropical fruit of citrus variety, sized between orange and lime.
+Calamansi is a tropical fruit of citrus family, sized between orange and lime.
 This small fruit tree grows mostly in South East Asia.
 It is mainly grown for ornamental purposes in other parts of the world.
 Calamansi bears smaller fruits than oranges that are sour, a little bit sweeter and juicy in taste.

 Calamansi tree grows in warm tropical and subtropical climate.
 The growing conditions are similar to that of other citrus trees, and it requires warm growing conditions.

 Requirements for Growing Calamansi

 Growing calamansi in full sun is required for healthy growth.
 Proper exposure to sun and temperature improves productivity.

-Calamansi grows well in dry soil that doesn’t retain moisture and remains waterlogged.
+Calamansi grows well in well-drained soil that doesn’t retain moisture and remains waterlogged.

 Water deeply but only when the top layer of soil dries out, calamansi plant doesn’t like wet feet.

 How to Plant Calamansi

-If your climate is frost free and remains warm throughout the year, plant it outside.
+If your climate is frost-free and remains warm throughout the year, plant it outside.
 If you live below USDA Zone 9b, it is better to plant it in a container so that you can move it indoors in winter.

 Fertilize your calamansi plant every other month during the growing period with a liquid fertilizer that is rich in nitrogen and potassium.